adwhit/diesel-derive-enum/README.md

 assert_eq!(data, inserted);
 ```

-See the [tests](tests/) folder for full working examples.
+Postgres arrays work too!
+See [this example.](tests/src/pg_array.rs)

 ### Enums Explained

 Enums work slightly differently in each of the three databases.
 * In Postgres, one declares an enum as a separate type within a schema, which may then be used in multiple tables.
-Internally, an enum value is encoded as an int (four bytes) and stored inline within a row, so gives a much more efficient representation than a string.
+Internally, an enum value is encoded as an int (four bytes) and stored inline within a row - a much more efficient representation than a string.
 * MySQL is similar except the enum is not declared as a separate type and is 'local' to it's parent table.
 It is encoded as either one or two bytes.
-* sqlite on the other hand does not really have enums - in fact, it does not really have types.
-[Yes, really.](https://dba.stackexchange.com/questions/106364/text-string-stored-in-sqlite-integer-column) You can store any kind of data in any column and it won't complain.
+* sqlite on the other hand does not really have enums - in fact, it does [not really have types](https://dba.stackexchange.com/questions/106364/text-string-stored-in-sqlite-integer-column); you can store any kind of data in any column and it won't complain.
 Instead we emulate static checking by adding the `CHECK` command, as per above.
 This does not give a more compact encoding but does ensure data consistency.
-Note that if you somehow attempt to retreive some other invalid text as an enum, `diesel` will error at the point of deserialization.
-(Trivia: the `TEXT` type annotation isn't actually used by sqlite and you could substitute `my_enum` in it's place and it would still work.
-It wouldn't gain you anything though.)
+Note that if you somehow retreive some other invalid text as an enum, `diesel` will error at the point of deserialization.

 ### Type renaming